-Records must be retained in accordance with all applicable laws, contractual requirements and the Company's Record Retention Procedures.
+Records must be retained in accordance with all applicable laws and the Company's Records Retention Policy.

 Accurate records

 Financial records must conform to all applicable laws, regulations, rules, and Archer policies.
 The Company's records must be sufficient to disclose our financial position with reasonable accuracy at any time and must give a "true and fair view."